-When the PWM input transitions high or low, it is necessary to insure that both bridge FETS are not on at the same time to prevent shoot-through currents (break before make).
-The internal programmable timers delay the rising edge of either output resulting with both outputs being off before either of the bridge FETs is driven on.
-An $8k\Omega$ resistor connected between R{DT} and VSS results in a nominal dead time of 220ns.
-An $80k\Omega$ results with a minimum nominal dead time of 25ns.
+When the PWM input transitions, it is necessary to insure that both bridge FETS are not on at the same time to prevent shoot-through currents (break before make).
+The programmable dead time forces both outputs to be off before either of the bridge FETs is driven on.
+An $8k\Omega$ resistor connected between $R{DT}$ and $V{SS}$ results in a nominal dead time of 250ns.
+An $80k\Omega$ results with a minimum nominal dead time of 50ns.
 Resistors values less than 8k and greater than 80k are not recommended.
+Dead-time as a function of $R{DT}$ is nominally $t{DT}(ns) = 2/R{DT}$ .

 The high-side driver bias is established by the boot capacitor connected between HB and HS.
-The charge on the boot capacitor is provided by the internal boot diode that is connected to VDD.
+The charge on the boot capacitor is provided by the internal boot diode that is connected to $V{DD}$ .
 The current path to charge the boot capacitor occurs when the low-side bridge FET is on.
 This charge current is limited in amplitude by the inherent resistance of the boot diode and by the drain-source voltage of the low-side FET.
-Assuming that the on time of the low-side FET is sufficiently long to fully charge the boot capacitor, the boot voltage will charge very close to VDD (less the boot diode drop and the low-side FET on voltage).
+Assuming that the on time of the low-side FET is sufficiently long to fully charge the boot capacitor, the boot voltage will charge very close to $V{DD}$ (less the boot diode drop and the low-side FET on voltage).

-When the PWM input transitions high, the high-side bridge FET is driven on after the dead time.
+When the HI input transitions high, the high-side bridge FET is driven on after the delay time.
 Because the HS node is connected to the source of the high-side FET, the HS node will rise almost to the level of the bridge voltage (less the conduction voltage across the bridge FET).
 Because the boot capacitor voltage is referenced to the source voltage of the high-side FET, the HB node is $V{\mbox{\scriptsize DD}}$ volts above the HS node and the boot diode is reversed biased.
 Because the high-side driver circuit is referenced to the HS node, the HO output is now approximately VHB + VBRIDGE above ground.